 It's easy to see why Hawaii has become synonymous with paradise.
 Just look at these sugary beaches, Technicolor coral reefs and volcanoes beckoning adventurous spirits.
-Natural Beauty Snapshots of these islands scattered in a cobalt blue ocean are heavenly, without the need for any tourist-brochure embellishment.
+Island Style Floating all by itself in the middle of the Pacific, Hawaii proudly maintains its own distinct identity apart from the US mainland.

-Let it all hang out in Queensland: Australia's holiday haven offers beaches, reefs, jungles, cheery locals and a laid-back tropical pace of life.
+Let it all hang out in Queensland: Australia's holiday haven offers beaches, reefs, jungles, uptempo locals and a laid-back tropical pace of life.
 Big Adventures Outdoor Queensland is truly 'great'.
-Take the Great Barrier Reef for starters: slip on some goggles and ogle one of the most amazing underwater landscapes on Earth.
+Take the Great Barrier Reef for starters: slip on some goggles and ogle one of the most amazing underwater landscapes on earth.

 Melbourne is food-obsessed, marvellously multicultural and a showpiece for Australian culture.
-Beyond city limits, Victoria offers soulful history, stirring wilderness and culinary excellence.
-Why I Love Melbourne & Victoria By Anthony Ham, Writer I was born in Melbourne and spent my summers on Victoria's beaches.
+Beyond the city limits, Victoria offers rich history, stunning wilderness and culinary excellence.
+Great Indoors In the 19th century, gold-rich Melbourne and small towns in Victoria were stamped with architectural wonders.

 With its immense dimensions, meagre population and Perth’s distinction as the world’s most isolated capital city, Western Australia (WA) could be considered Australia's final frontier.
 It certainly makes a spectacular finale to what the country has to offer.
 ‘Up north’, you’ll encounter all manner of photogenic landscapes.